btcpayserver/btcpayserver-doc/docs/Conference-PoS-guide.md

 #### Program Bolt Cards

-Still, on that Boldcards Factory settings page, you now click on "**View**" button on the top right, the page that opens will need to be opened on a mobile device with NFC writing support (e.g. a Bitcoinize device).
+Still, on that Boltcards Factory settings page, you now click on "**View**" button on the top right, the page that opens will need to be opened on a mobile device with NFC writing support (e.g. a Bitcoinize device).

 - Ensure that you have the [Bolt Card NFC Card Creator](https://play.google.com/store/apps/details?id=com.lightningnfcapp&hl=en&gl=US) installed on the mobile device
 - If there is a Bolt Card NFC Card Creator app already installed - ***make sure it's the latest version***, optionally uninstall and install the newest version from the app store